whirlplatform/whirl/docker/README.md

 Thera are two profiles:
 - `source` - runs application stack by building from source code of current project.
 - `prebuilt` - runs from prebuilt web archive located at GitHub's releases page.
-- `image` - runs from docker image.
+- `image` - runs from image from docker hub.